aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 ## Step 3 - Integrate QnABot into your website:

-### Here's what you're going to work on in step 3: Deploy the Lex-Web-Ui and integrate a snippet of URL into your main html page.
+### Here's what you're going to work on in step 3: Deploy the Lex-Web-Ui and integrate a snippet of code into an html page.

 Solar Association does not yet have a website and you've been tasked to create one.
 Lets deploy a simple website with just two files using Amazon S3 to host the website.
 The two files will be index.html and solar.png.